nsharan2000/Project-AgroCaptain/README.md

+### Note:
+* UNET used for image segmentation
+* NDVI calculated from .TIFF images as .jpg, .jpeg cannot encompass NIR data

 # Project-AgroCaptain

 Project agro captain is aimed at optimising agriculture, the objective is to use deep learning algorithms and drone tech to create a report for farmers to analyze their crops.